ferayebend/pyAudioAnalysis/README.md

 # <img src="icon.png" align="left" height="130"/> A Python library for audio feature extraction, classification, segmentation and applications

 *This doc contains general info.
-Click [here] (https://github.com/tyiannak/pyAudioAnalysis/wiki) for the complete wiki*
+Click [here](https://github.com/tyiannak/pyAudioAnalysis/wiki) for the complete wiki*

-This is a fork of [pyAudioAnalysis] (https://github.com/tyiannak/pyAudioAnalysis/), which is intended to be a lightweight, packageable version which complies with PEP8.
+This is a fork of [pyAudioAnalysis](https://github.com/tyiannak/pyAudioAnalysis/), which is intended to be a lightweight, packageable version which complies with PEP8.

 ## News
  * Check out [paura](https://github.com/tyiannak/paura) a python script for realtime recording and analysis of audio data